-late 14c., tysyk "of or pertaining to a wasting disease," from Old French tisike, phtisique "consumptive" (11c.), from Vulgar Latin *phthisicus, from Greek phthisikos "consumptive," from phthisis "wasting, consumption" (see phthisis).
-Earlier in English as a noun meaning "wasting disease of the lungs" (mid-14c.).
+late 14c., tysyk "of or pertaining to a wasting disease, wasting the flesh," from Old French tisike, phtisique "consumptive" (11c.), from Latin phthisicus (Medieval Latin ptisicus, tisicus), from Greek phthisikos "consumptive," from phthisis "wasting, consumption" (see phthisis).
+It is attested earlier in English as a noun meaning "consumption, wasting disease of the lungs" (mid-14c.).
 Related: Phthisical.

 The old pronunciation dropped the ph-, but this will probably recover its sound now that everyone can read.
 [Fowler]